count-negative/Configurable-Menu/README.md

 A more detail list can be found [here](https://github.com/lestcape/Configurable-Menu/wiki/Some-features).
 And much more coming...

+This applet not longer has support for Arch Linux.

+The comunity of Arch Linux do not want that I or other Cinnamon developer, publish about Cinnamon, and receive the users feedback (necessary on the developing any app).
+When the comunity of Arch Linux, want to be open to the free software world, sure that I want to support Arch Linux again...

 Help
 --------------
 Here you can find interesting information about Configurable Menu.